tusharsadhwani/blog/src/pages/post/ast.md

 del x              # Count 0.
 That string is gone forever.
 ```

-Note that re-assigning a variable is the same as deleting it and then assigning it:
+Note that re-assigning a variable is the same as deleting it and then assigning it.
+Which means this:

 ```python
 x = 'some string'   # Count 1
 x = 'other string'  # Old string's count goes to 0.
 ```

-is the same as:
+... is the same as this:

 ```python
 x = 'some string'  # Count 1